David J. Raznick, Ph.D.

 Pam is responsible for maintaining the activities of the Mt.
 Airy office and coordinating patient and insurance benefits.

-Tammy joins Carroll Counseling with experience in Billing/Coding and Medical Receptionist from her former positions in the medical field.
-At CCC she rotates between front desk, intakes and patient assistance in our main office in Eldersburg.
-You will find Tammy to be very personable, friendly and helpful in scheduling your first appointment, greeting you at your appointments and assisting in many other areas including accounts receivable.
+Tammy joins Carroll Counseling with experience in Billing/Coding from her former positions in the medical field.
+Tammy is responsible for filing claims on a daily basis and posting payments from patients and insurance companies.
+You will find Tammy to be very personable, friendly and helpful with accounts receivable.

 Pearl Fisher is responsible for credentialing and recredentialing.
 General office duties including intakes, front desk and billing assistance.